srowles/go-game-of-life/README.md

 Your job is to implement the rules above, with tests, and the play with the result.
 For dealing with the edges you have 2 choices, either wrap the board, or assume that no life can exist outside of the board.

-Don't forget to write some tests :)
+**Don't forget to write some tests :)**

+## Running
+The game includes a simple main and terminal based drawing to visualse the game.

 Run the game using the commands below.
 Press escape to exit.